greg-raven/grus/_posts/2013-04-20-what-gun-show-loophole.md

 Either way, whether an idiot or a traitor, THEY NEED TO BE VOTED OUT OF OFFICE.
 Make sure they know, each and every day through an e-mail, a call or a letter that YOU ARE WATCHING THEIR EVERY MOVE on the gun issue.

-Here is a link to find your representatives. <https://capwiz.com/gunowners/dbq/officials/>

 And remember, if all else fails, the only thing they can't take from you is your ability and willingness to use the guns you have to defend yourself against all enemies, foreign and domestic so make sure YOU ARE TRAINED.

-Go here <https://www.frontsight.com/patriot/> to grab a 5 Day Front Sight Course, plus 30 State Concealed Weapons Permit, and our entire set of 7 Front Sight Training Manuals for only $200.

-This is $2,500 in training, PLUS a full set of training manuals for only $200 as my way of putting my money where my mouth is to sharpen the teeth of the Second Amendment and prepare every responsible American citizen to protect and defend their freedom.
-Get trained NOW <https://www.frontsight.com/patriot/>

 Exercise your rights before they become weak and flabby!